msenay/ProductManagementService/frontend/README.md

 ├── tests/                      # Test files for various components and functionality │   ├── App.test.js             # Tests for the main App component │   ├── SignIn.test.js          # Unit tests for the SignIn component
+│   ├── Products.test.js        # Unit tests for the Products component
 │   └── SignUp.test.js          # Unit tests for the SignUp component
 │
 ├── App.js                      # Main component that renders the entire application